Joalor64GH/Joalor64-High-Effort-Pack/README.md

 # Joalor64's High Effort Pack
-All of my High Effort charts packed into one mod!
+A bunch of songs made high effort packed into one mod!
 More will come soon!